ch4mpy/user-proxies/README.md

 # Howto extend OpenID with advanced users authorisation

-OpenID spec solves only first "A" of UAA (Users Authentication and Authorisation): as per its name is focused on user __IDentity__.
+OpenID spec solves only first "A" of UAA (Users Authentication and Authorisation): as per its name, it is focused on user __IDentity__.
-We show here how to handle user __authorisation__ using private claims (roles and proxies in this tutorial).
+We show here how to handle user __authorisations__ using private claims (roles and proxies in this tutorial).

-Here-after, a `Proxy` is a set of `permissions` an authenticated user is granted by a `proxiedUser`.
+Here-after, a `Proxy` is a set of `grants` an authenticated user is given by a `proxiedUser`.

 This repo is a complete tutorial covering:
 - Keycloak authorization server
   * use built-in mappers to add user roles to issued tokens
-  * create a custom mapper to add a "proxies" private claim to tokens, containing collections of granted permissions per proxied-user
+  * create a custom mapper to add a "proxies" private claim to tokens, containing collections of grants per proxied-user
 - spring-boot RESTful API
   * security evaluating roles and proxies from the access-token
   * OpenAPI spec (ease consumption by clients written in almost any language)